DJWoodZ/Satisfactory-Discord-Bot/README.md

 ### Can I just edit the `.env` file?

 It would work but you shouldn't do that.
-It is good practice to create and edit an `.env.local` file because it will be excluded from commits by the `.gitignore` file, whereas the `.env` file will not excluded from commits.
+It is good practice to create and edit an `.env.local` file because it will be excluded from commits by the `.gitignore` file, whereas the `.env` file will not be excluded from commits.

 ### Which variables must I edit?